Are We There Yet? Timing and Floating-Point Attacks on Differential Privacy Systems: Acknowledgment

 \section{Acknowledgment}

 The authors are grateful to the anonymous reviewers for their feedback that helped improve the paper.
 This work was supported in part by a Facebook Research Grant and the joint CATCH MURI-AUSMURI.
-The first author is supported by the University of Melbourne research scholarship (MRS) scheme. {We thank Thomas Steinke for pointing us to the Ziggurat method in Go and Cl\'ement Canonne for insightful discussions on statistically-close Gaussian samplers.}
+The first author is supported by the University of Melbourne research scholarship (MRS) scheme.
+We thank Thomas Steinke for pointing us to the Ziggurat method in Go and Cl\'ement Canonne for insightful discussions on statistically-close Gaussian samplers.
+We are grateful to Zachary Ratliff and Jacob Urick for sharing with us their comparison of a probability-based baseline with our timing attack, which we investigate further in Appendix~\ref{app:probattack}.